 Utterback also performed research in the lab of Phil Bayly, chair of the Department of Mechanical Engineering & Materials Science and Lee Hunter Distinguished Professor, where she studied the behavior of cilia and flagella.

-Utterback will remain in St. Louis to start her new job as a radar cross-section engineer with Boeing Phantom Works this summer.
+Utterback will remain in St. Louis to start her new job as an engineer with Boeing Phantom Works this summer.